Structured Binary Neural Networks for Image Recognition: Acceleration on hardware

-In contrast, the activation storage of the proposed method only brings a fixed amount of memory cost for the inference in deployment.
-It is because of buffers can be re-used among different layers and different branches.
+For the runtime memory footprint at the testing time, we count the activation storage and weight storage separately.
+In particular, the activation storage of our GroupNet only brings a fixed amount of memory cost.
+It is because after the computation of each branch, the buffer is freed and re-used in the next branch.
 Specifically, a memory pool is allocated with the capacity being dependent by the largest buffer in the network.
-In practice, we found the largest buffer is occupied by the $\rm im2col$ result of the input convolutional layer (this layer has a large kernel size of $\rm 7 \times 7$) for ResNet, which implies similar memory consumption is required by the proposed method and fixed-point quantization scheme for activations.
-In particular, the activation memory consumption of the proposed method with bases $K > 2$ is the same with that when $K=2$.
+In practice, we found the largest buffer is occupied by the $\rm im2col$ result of the input convolutional layer (this layer has a large kernel size of $\rm 7 \times 7$) for ResNet.
 However, for the fixed-point quantization scheme, the activation memory consumption increases with the bitwidth configuration.
+In other words, a fixed-point method needs to be pre-allocated memory for $P$-bit while GroupNet only needs a buffer for 1-bit (1 base).
+Note that accumulation is required for our GroupNet, which might not be freed when handling different branches.
+As a result, the preliminary size of the memory pool of our GroupNet ($2.06$ MB) is generally larger than that of the fixed-point solution ($ 1.43 $ MB for $1/1$).

 Moreover, for weight parameters storage during inference, the memory consumption is directly decided by the base number $K$ or quantization bitwidth.

-We measure the runtime memory consumption with ResNet-18 on ImageNet, as illustrated in Table \ref{tab:extra_memory}.
-We observe that the memory consumption of GroupNet and w2a2 is comparable, where both of which achieve significant memory savings compared with the floating-point counterpart.
+In summary, under comparable FLOPs, GroupNet-C (base $=4$) consumes higher runtime memory footprint than 2-bit fixed-point models, \ie, 11.24 MB vs. 6.24MB, where both are much less than the full-precision one, 83.14MB.
+The gap mainly comes from storing more parameters in our GroupNet.